-Target Actions Timescale Resources Responsibility Monitoring Support SEND parents / carers and students with data management systems (Go4Schools) and google classroom to ensure that it is accessible to all Remotely support parents Student voice for supported students Ensure student postcards are in place for all students Ensure students have written and other resources accessible for their need December 2022 AT / JP meeting time Students and parent feedback time Printing costs JP/SA/SS SA Train staff to increase knowledge of appropriate and accessible formats to use for students with SEND Review SEND advice for staff on SEND strategies for the classroom.
+Target Actions Timescale Resources Responsibility Monitoring Support parents / carers and students with SEND data with management systems (e.g. Go4Schools and Google Classroom) to ensure that it is accessible to all Remotely support parents Offer training sessions for parents and students on how to effectively use these platforms.
+Student voice for supported students Ensure student postcards are in place for all students Ensure students have written and other resources accessible for their need Ongoing GJ / JP meeting time Students and parent feedback time Printing costs JP/GJ/SS SO Ensure staff proficiency in appropriate and accessible formats to use for students with SEND Review SEND advice for staff on SEND strategies for the classroom.
 Dyslexia resources e.g. overlays and coloured books more accessible.
 Continue to review ASD level 1 training for all staff.
-ASD level 2 training for identified staff Use of reader pens April 2023 CPD training time Appropriate resources - screening materials, overlays, LSA time.
+ASD level 2 training for identified staff Use of reader pens Establish a regular review process to update staff on emerging accessibility resources.
+Annually CPD training time Appropriate resources - screening materials, overlays, LSA time.
 External support - Autism outreach, attachment, dyslexia training as available.
-SA/PH RF Ensure documentation for the annual review process, including student profiles, is clear, transparent and accessible to students Liaise with SEN case worker and LA SEN advisory service to establish best practice.
-Review in school documentation to include student and parent feedback.
-October 2022 SENDCO and SEND administrator time Meeting time - SENDCO NET and SENA Printing costs Meeting time with parents and SEN students SA/ SS SA/ RF
+GJ/PH RF Ensure documentation for the annual review process, including student profiles, is clear, transparent and accessible to students Liaise with SENA and SENDIASS services to establish best practice.
+Review in-school documentation to include student and parent feedback.
+End of academic year 2024-25 SENDCo and SEND administrator time Meeting time - SENDCo NET and SENA Printing costs Meeting time with parents and SEN students GJ/SS SO / RF